Computational-design and Innovative Building of Uniquely Structured Food

 - The high material efficiency of AM will enable a "zero-waste" production process.

 - AM will be able to transform a wide range of ingredients, including alternative, low carbon footprint ingredients, into tasty, healthy foods.

 - The AM process offers a high flexibility with respect to the materials it can use, the products it can make and the volumes it can produce, thus allowing fast responses to market requirements.

 Within this transnational project, research will be carried out that will enable the in silico design of complete food products based on knowledge from existing food products and structures.
 Based on the design, suitable food materials will be selected or produced that can be used in the AM process.
 AM research will subsequently allow the transformation of these designs into actual food products.

 The food products will be characterized with state of the art imaging and mechanical characterization technologies to validate the design and product properties.
 In addition, the project will comprise consumer acceptance studies to get insights in consumer attitudes towards the technology and its resulting food products.
 These insights will contribute to 3D food printing becoming a commercial success in the future.

-Coordinated by: KU Leuven (BE)
+KU Leuven (BE)

 - University of Applied Science Weihenstephan Triesdorf (DE);